 Be Ready When a Wildfire Ignites!

-With summer just around the corner, we want to remind you how important it is to be prepared for wildfires.
-We suggest having a complete evacuation plan in place for your business, employees and customers.
-This is essential in preventing confusion, injuries and even death.
+You never know when a wildfire will impact your region, so it’s important for business owners and managers to be prepared.
+We suggest having a complete evacuation plan in place for your business, employees, and customers.
+This is essential in preventing confusion, injuries, and even death.

 According to OSHA, an effective evacuation plan should be reviewed with workers and include: